 After they left, the City of Cincinnati began looking for a buyer.

-Six years later, and several days after the photographs in the gallery above were made, the city found one.
-A couple from Adams County, who have a reputation for preserving river history, purchased the ship for $110,000.
+Six years later, the city found one.
+A couple from Adams County, who had a reputation for preserving river history, purchased the ship for $110,000.
+They moved it in April of 2019 to a spot just west of Manchester.
 They hope to develop the boat into an upriver tourist and entertainment attraction and are currently working out plans to include crowdfunding a renovation.

-After 52 years on the Cincinnati riverfront, the Showboat Majestic will soon depart, but its legacy will float on.
+After 52 years on the Cincinnati riverfront, the Showboat Majestic departed, but its legacy will float on.